ACH vs. Wire Transfers: An Overview for Compliance Professionals

 Wire transfers and Automated Clearing House, or “ACH” transfers are two types of electronic funds transfers, or “EFTs”.
 EFT is a general term that refers to the use of computer networks to transfer funds from one party to another.
 Common types of EFTs include direct deposit, online bill payment, money service business transfers, and person-to-person transfers like PayPal or Venmo.

 Wire transfers and ACH are two of the most common forms of EFTs, and both move funds between two parties using computer networks.
-This article provides an overview of these two payment types, how they differ, and how their characteristics make them appealing in money laundering and fraud schemes.
+This article provides an overview of ACH payments vs. wire transfers, how they differ, and how their characteristics make them appealing in money laundering and fraud schemes.

 What is a Wire Transfer?